flimflam-austin/hugo-cms-test/content/quick_reads/20210316-haaland-approval/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“I believe that every one of us – Republicans, Democrats, and Independents – shares a common bond: our love for the outdoors and a desire and obligation to keep our nation livable for future generations.”_
+      <blockquote><em>“I believe that every one of us – Republicans, Democrats,
+      and Independents – shares a common bond: our love for the outdoors and a desire and obligation to keep our nation livable for future generations.”</em></blockquote>
     citation: DEB HAALAND
     _key: 38014ef703cb
   - order: 1
     useCheckmark: true
     body: >-
-      The Senate confirmed Pres.
-Biden's choice for Secretary of the Interior - Deb Haaland, the first Native American to serve in this role AND in the Cabinet.
+      <p>The Senate confirmed Pres.
+Biden's choice for Secretary of the Interior
+      - Deb Haaland, the first Native American to serve in this role AND in the Cabinet.
 The Dept. of the Interior manages one out of every five acres in America.
-Haaland previously made history as one of the first Native American women elected to Congress, where she developed a reputation for bipartisanship.
+Haaland previously made history as one of the first Native American women elected to Congress, where she developed a reputation for bipartisanship.</p>
     citation: VIEW SOURCES
     _key: 62d828cfa293